They called it work, we call it fun!

 In the 1800s, if you needed it … you made it yourself.

-In the new Hay Activity Center, learn by doing as you try your hand at a wide assortment of nineteenth-century crafts.
-You can tin-punching, top-painting, weave, dip candles, design a quilt square, and more.
+In the new Hay Activity Center, the crafts are designed so your child will be successful.
+You can try tin-punching, top-painting, weaving, dip candles, design a quilt square, and more.
 One ticket allows you to enjoy the wide variety of crafts in an area designed for family fun.
-Take your creations home to remember your visit to Roscoe Village!
+Take your creations home to remember your visit to Roscoe Village

 Ticket Prices